Keep them ill, keep them scared

 Hopefully, the above evidence shows that there is a good chance that a modern, Spartan-like 'Cryptaea' is killing 'helot leaders' in Europe and North America.

-Overall, then, our Western World, particularly the U.K. and the U.S., may talk about us being a democracy, like Athens of old, but it seems more likely that we're a modern Sparta, where a small, military elite controlled a vast group of semi-slaves through fear, psychological control and a deliberate system of endless illness in the general population.
+Overall, then, our Western World, particularly the U.K. and the U.S., may talk about us being a democracy, like Athens of old, but it seems more likely that we're a modern Sparta, where a small, military elite controls a vast group of semi-slaves through fear, psychological control and a deliberate system of endless illness in the general population.

 This is a depressing idea.
 It would be good to think that we can change this situation but the Spartan-like controls may now be well-established.
 Fortunately, I think there are areas over which we have some control.
 Most importantly, we can make ourselves well, or at least much more well than we are at the moment.
 Science has made it clear that alcohol, fruit drinks, refined sugar, large amounts of animal protein and related foodstuffs make us ill and hugely increase our risks of cancer, strokes, heart disease and diabetes.
 If we ignore ads, don't buy junk food, stay off the liquor, walk, cycle and choose a vegetarian option, we could all be calmer, live longer, need less medical care and think more clearly about what's happening in our society.
 This would hopefully mean that less of us will vote for Trump, Johnson, Cameron, Blair and anyone else that looks suspiciously like a snake-oil salesman.
 It's worth a go.